 Don’t be frustrated if your young one doesn’t seem to grasp the concept fully.
 Forming a hypothesis, experimenting, and even the words density and buoyancy will pop up again in the future.
 And bathtime will be over too!

-Download your free copy of the Atlas Mission and let your child play with this award-winning educational game.
+Download your free copy of the Atlas Mission and let your child play this award-winning educational game.
 Your child will become better at science without even realizing it!

 Materials: string, 4 stakes, pencils, paper, and land